WRManns/README-generator/README.md

     ## Description

-    Template that allows User to generate a ReadMe.md file using Node.js.
+    A Node.js  template that generates a ReadME.md document based on the User's input.

     ## Installation